+Provides:

-- Provides: - o employee turn-over reports - o employee injury and illness data - Collects employee near miss reports and safety concerns from the "Suggestion" box located in the break room. - Contacts the appropriate manager to assist in the investigation of the near miss or safety concern. - Reports to the Safety Team the "near miss reports" and safety concerns submitted during the previous month. - Ensures the reporting employee, when known, receives a report regarding the results of the investigation. - Posts on the Bulletin Board in the Break Room the responses to any anonymously reported near misses or other safety concerns. - Participates in root cause occurrence investigations.
+- employee turn-over reports - o employee injury and illness data - Collects employee near miss reports and safety concerns from the "Suggestion" box located in the break room and provides them to the Operations Manager. - Contacts the appropriate manager to assist in the investigation of the near miss or safety concern. - Reports to the Safety Team the "near miss reports" and safety concerns submitted during the previous month. - Ensures the reporting employee, when known, receives a report regarding the results of the investigation.

+- Posts on the Bulletin Board in the break room the responses to any anonymously reported near misses or other safety concerns. - Participates in root cause occurrence investigations.